Food Safety Program

 Dependent Food Service Operation

 What is a dependent food service operator?
-A dependent food service operator is any person or business who engages in a lease or rental agreement with the permit holder of a permitted food establishment, or Shared Permanent Food Facility, to use the shared permanent food facility to perform food production and/or food service operations, and who supplies food and related services to the general public.
+A dependent food service operator is any person or business who engages in a lease or rental agreement with the permit holder of a permitted permanent food establishment, or Shared Permanent Food Facility (SPFF), to use the SPFF to perform food production and/or food service operations to supply food and related services to the general public.

-If you do not have a restaurant or other similar food facility under permit with this Department and you wish to utilize a shared permanent food facility to perform your food production or food service operations, then you are a dependent food service operator.
+If you do not have a permanent retail food facility under permit with this Department and you wish to utilize one that another person holds the permit for to be approved to perform your food production or food service operations, then you are a dependent food service operator.

 Shared Permanent Food Facilities

-What is a shared permanent food facility?
-EHS has identified two general types of permanent food facilities that may be approved to share their facilities whereby a dependent food facility operator may obtain a health permit:
+What is a shared permanent food facility (SPFF)?
+EHS has identified two general types of permanent food facilities that may be approved to share their facilities whereby a dependent food facility operator may obtain a health permit.

-Mobile Food Facility (MFF) means any vehicle used in conjunction with a commissary or other permanent food facility upon which food is sold or distributed at retail.
+Mobile Food Facility (MFF) means any vehicle used in conjunction with a commissary or other approved permanent retail food facility from which food is sold or distributed at retail.
 The types of Mobile Food Facilities are described below:

 1. Produce Vehicle: A MFF limited to the sale of whole, uncut produce obtained from an approved source.